top of page

-The Day of Surgery: You will receive IV pain medications with PCA (patient-controlled- analgesia) pump.
+The Day of Surgery: You will receive IV pain medications as needed until you are able to tolerate oral medications.
+At that time you will be transitioned to oral pain medications.
 You are encouraged to sit up and practice deep breathing exercises.

-The next morning: You will be transitioned to oral pain medications and you will begin to walk around the unit.
-There will be a continued emphasis on coughing and deep breathing.
+The next morning: There will be a continued emphasis on coughing and deep breathing.
 You will have a chest x-ray in the morning.
 You will see the pectus team who will be monitoring your recovery.
 Your chest tube may be removed on this day.
+If your pain is controlled and you are able to tolerate oral intake you will likely be discharged or something to that effect.

 The final day in the hospital: Mobility, pain management, chest x-ray, and discharge.

-Most patients spend two days in the hospital after pectus surgery.
+The majority of patients spend one day in the hospital after pectus surgery.

 Recovering in Phoenix

 The pectus team will see you approximately one week after your surgery for a follow-up exam.
-They will provide scripts for pain medication, remove the stitch from the chest tube, and check your chest x-ray as well as answer any remaining questions.
-You will also be given a travel card that states you have metal bars in you chest and that MRIs can be performed.
+They will remove the stitch from the chest tube, and check your chest x-ray as well as answer any remaining questions.
+You will also be given a travel card that states you have metal bars in your chest and that MRIs can be performed.
+You will be discharged with a 2 week supply of narcotic pain medication and a 4 week supply of non-narcotic pain medications.
+Please make sure that you have established with a PCP at home.
+Regulations prevent prescribing certain medications across state lines and they may need their PCP to prescribe certain medications.

 Recovering at Home